 (Prerequisites: 420-F20-HR, 420-H40-HR)

 Students are introduced to current trends and issues related to computer security.
-From personal to corporate level IT security, this course includes topics such as: analyzing potential security risks, recognizing and preventing threats, responding to attacks when they occur and restoring system integrity if a breach occurs.
-Students conduct ethical hacking to help achieve optimal information security posture in an organization by hacking it; they scan, test, hack and secure their own systems.
+From personal to corporate level IT security, this course includes topics such as: analyzing potential security risks, recognizing and preventing threats, responding to attacks when they occur, restoring system integrity if a breach occurs, pen testing and ethical hacking.

 Students study recent developments and topics of interest in Computer Science, including the Internet of Things.
 Students develop and deploy applications connected to programmable devices.